 - It would not have helped increase the amount of equality, dignity, and understanding in the country (and beyond).

 - It would not have changed the world.

-- And we certainly would not still be talking about it today, nearly half a century later.
+- And we certainly would not still be talking about it today, over half a century later.

 The point here is pretty clear:

 If you don’t share your message with the world, it won’t do the world a bit of good!